Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Auxiliary-qubit-free QAOA algorithm based on Hamiltonian evolution

 To address this issue, we use Boolean algebra formulations to transform the inequality constraints and reformulate the integer programming model.
 Inspired by the two clauses proposed by Guerrero~\cite{guerrero2020solving}, the model can be equivalently rewritten in the following form:

-Equation~\ref{eq: objective function1} reformulates the objective function expressed in Equation~\ref{eq: objective function} by converting the problem of minimizing the size of the dominating set into the equivalent task of maximizing the size of the non-dominated set.
-Meanwhile, Equation~\ref{eq: mds constraint1} rewrites the inequality constraints in Equation~\ref{eq: mds constraint} as equality constraints using Boolean algebra.
+Eq.~\ref{eq: objective function1} reformulates the objective function expressed in Eq.~\ref{eq: objective function} by converting the problem of minimizing the size of the dominating set into the equivalent task of maximizing the size of the non-dominated set.
+Meanwhile, Eq.~\ref{eq: mds constraint1} rewrites the inequality constraints in Eq.~\ref{eq: mds constraint} as equality constraints using Boolean algebra.

 The Boolean expression $x_{i} \vee \left( \bigvee_{v_{j} \in N(v_{i})} x_{j} \right)$ evaluates to 1 if vertex $v_i$ is dominated by itself or at least one of its neighbors, and 0 otherwise.
-Since the maximum value of this expression is 1, the constraint in Equation~\ref{eq: mds constraint1} can be equivalently enforced by maximizing its value.
+Since the maximum value of this expression is 1, the constraint in Eq.~\ref{eq: mds constraint1} can be equivalently enforced by maximizing its value.
 Accordingly, the integer programming model of the MDS problem is further expressed as follows:

-To convert the Boolean expression in Equation~\ref{eq: mds constraint2} into an arithmetic expression form suitable for Hamiltonian construction, we prove the following theorem.
+To convert the Boolean expression in Eq.~\ref{eq: mds constraint2} into an arithmetic expression form suitable for Hamiltonian construction, we prove the following theorem.

 \begin{theorem} Let $x_i \in \{0, 1\}$ for all $v_i \in V$, the following identity holds:

 \end{theorem}

 \begin{proof} We begin with a basic Boolean algebra identity: for any $a, b \in \{0, 1\}$, the OR operation satisfies